+In a draft discussion paper (Reference 1.18) used to support a Category 3 public meeting held on February 28, 2019 (Reference 1.19), the NRC staff outlined the process to be used to review the reevaluated hazard and MSA information provided by licensees considering the differences between the draft final MBDBE rule and the approved final MBDBE rule.
 As stated in the discussion paper, the NRC subsequently issued a seismic screening letter (Reference 5.22) and a flooding screening letter (Reference 6.25), also called "binning" letters, to all operating power reactor licensees.
 The purpose of the binning letters is to categorize sites based on available information and the status of any commitments made in prior reports and assessments.
-North Anna was binned as a Category 1 site for both flooding and seismic.
+V.C.
+Summer was binned as a Category 1 site for flooding and a Category 3 site for seismic.
 Category 1 includes sites where no additional information or regulatory action is required.
-For flooding, the licensee has previously demonstrated that existing effective flood protection will address the unbounded reevaluated flood hazards.
-For seismic, the staff suspended its review of the seismic MSA for North Anna.
-The staff evaluated the seismic hazard impact on the mitigation strategies, as appropriate, as part of its review of SPRA report.
+This category includes sites, such as V.C.
+Summer, where the licensee has previously demonstrated that effective flood protection will address the unbounded reevaluated hazards.
+Category 3 includes sites where reviews were ongoing when the binning letter was issued.
+As a seismic Category 3 site, the staff's review of the licensee's SPRA submittal was conducted in accordance with the Commission direction and is documented in the appropriate staff assessment.